slerman12/UnifiedML/QUICK_APP_TUTORIAL3.md

 See our library [Tributaries]() for mass-deploying UnifiedML apps on remote servers.

-Check out [minhydra / leviathan]() for how we handle sys args & hyperparams.
+Check out [minihydra / leviathan]() for how we handle sys args & hyperparams.

 [//]: # (### Tutorials)